 The Trekz Air have good build quality, and they don’t feel like they would get too damaged after a few accidental drops.
 The headphones are mainly covered by a rubberized coating but are not waterproof.
 The earbuds are dense and should survive impacts.
 On the other hand, the headband that goes behind your head is thinner than the rest of the build but is quite flexible.

 The Aftershokz Trekz Air are a poor sounding pair of bone conduction headphones.
-The bass is almost entirely tactile with an average amount of punch that is felt through the cheekbones.
+The bass is almost entirely tactile with an average amount of punch that is felt through the temples.
 However, it lacks sub-bass thump and rumble.
 They also have an uneven and overpowering mid-range which makes vocals and lead instruments sound muddy and cluttered.
 Their treble is also uneven and quite bright sounding.
 Overall, their sound is not heavy in bass and is rather mid-rangy.
 Also, their soundstage is open but doesn't feel very large, natural or speaker-like.
 This makes them suitable for listening to podcasts, audiobooks, or music that is not very bass-heavy, but they won't be ideal for fans of extended and heavy bass or vocal-centric music.

 Note: We measured the bass of these headphones using regular microphones, since at the moment we don't have a method for measuring the tactile bass created by bone conduction headphones.
 The overall sound of these headphones may be better than shown here but will still not be ideal for listening to music.
 Also, using them with the provided earplugs tends to muffle the treble and intensify the bass.

 The bass of the Trekz Air is lacking.
 These bone conduction headphones don't produce much bass by creating sound pressure, which is why they have such a low score in our measurements.
-However, they do transmit an average amount of tactile bass through the cheekbones, but even their tactile bass isn't very extended.
+However, they do transmit an average amount of tactile bass through the temples, but even their tactile bass isn't very extended.
 So overall they do produce an average amount of punch on the kick drums, but won't produce any thump or rumble in the sub-bass range.
 We have plans for measuring the tactile bass of headphones/speakers in the future in order to assess the bass of bone conduction headphones better.
 Also, their bass delivery varies significantly across users, and is sensitive to the quality of fit.
 The response here represents the average bass response and your experience may vary.